KevynUtopia/Text-Segmentation/README.md

 | 90%   | a very competitive baseline without any special mechanism          | detailed explanation and analysis, such as explorative data analysis and ablation study |
 | 100%  | a very competitive baseline with at least one mechanism            | excellent ideas, detailed explanation and solid analysis |

+And our acc reached about 67% on validation set.
+The final model was Bert